diegomazala/tucano/doc/effectTutorial.md

 Let's say we want to create an effect called BlurredNormals.
 Its only an illustrative example.
 This effect uses the normalmap above and then blurs the final resulting image.
 It's a two pass method: first pass stores the normalmap result in an FBO; second pass blurs the resulting image from the first pass.
+If you are not familiar with FBOs, check out the [Framebuffer Tutorial](@ref framebuffer_tutorial).

 We now need two Shaders plus a Quad Mesh and an FBO for the screen space blur: